KareemE125/Students-Reactive-Spring-Boot/README.md

 5. **Access the API**: The API will be available at `http://localhost:8080/api/v1/students`.
 You can use tools like `curl`, Postman, or your web browser to interact with it.

+6. **Populate the Database**: Uncomment the CommandLineRunner in the Main Class.

 ## Contributing